FactoryOptic/documentation/content/en/docs/networkInterface/udpf3.md

 v0.1.0-2021-06-01

-### Configure Syncro-Link Mark-Zero for streaming F3 packets
+### Configure SYNCRO-LINK Mark-Zero for streaming F3 packets

 On the micro-SD card, there is a config file for user selecting the streaming format.